 Now try answering one of the following questions:

-- Why should a company choose to use your product/service over a less expensive competitor?
+- Why should a client choose to use your product/service over a less expensive competitor?

 - What are the relative economic strengths and weaknesses of Japan and the United States?